Wondering what aquaponics fish to rear?

 Tilapia is a very popular aquaponics fish as it is very resilient.
 Compared to other species, they are less sensitive to fluctuations in temperature, pH, dissolved oxygen levels and build-up in waste.
 They can also grow well in crowded tanks.
 Moreover, tilapia is able to grow and reproduce very quickly.

 An alternative aquaponics fish for warm climates is the catfish.
-Catfish grows best at a temperature of around 80°F. Although they are very resistant to disease, they are more sensitive to dissolved oxygen levels.
+Catfish grows best at a temperature of around 80°F. They are fast growing and have a good food conversion ratio.
+Catfish aquaponics is widely carried out in the United States, and some parts of Australia.
+Although they are very resistant to disease, they are more sensitive to dissolved oxygen levels.
 Hence, you will need a good aeration system and be sure to monitor the dissolved oxygen levels regularly.

-If you are living in colder areas and want to grow plate-sized fish, then trout is a good choice as they grow quickly.
+If you are living in colder areas and want to grow plate-sized fish, do consider trout aquaponics.
+Trout is a good choice as they grow quickly.
 They have an optimal temperature range of 40 oF-65 oF, though it may vary slightly for different trout species.

 If you do not intend to rear aquaponics fish for consumption, you might want to consider rearing goldfish as pets.
 They are very easy to rear as they are very hardy.
 The excess goldfish can be sold to your local pet shop or aquariums for profit.